venkatkapil24/batch_nl/README.md

 # Performance benchmarks on RTX 6000

+Here is a test for batches of structures containing 128 atoms.
 For the full benchmark against currently available neighbour lists, see

 [examples/benchmark_multiple_structure.ipynb](examples/benchmark_multiple_structure.ipynb).